-The Company had an income tax benefit of \$1,151,000 in the second quarter of 2011, compared to an income tax expense of \$2,778,000 in the second quarter of 2010.
 The decrease in income tax expense was due to lower income before taxes, primarily related to cost associated with the LaBarge acquisition.
-The Company's effective tax rate for the second quarter of 2011 was a negative 27.9%, compared to 32.9% in the second quarter of 2010.
-The Company's effective tax rate for the second quarter of 2011 was higher as a result of the non-deductibility of various expenses related to the acquisition of LaBarge, partially offset by various tax benefits related to research and development tax credits.
-The Company's effective tax rate for the six months of 2010 reflected no research and development tax benefits.
+The Company's effective tax rate for the nine months of 2011 was higher as a result of the non-deductibility of various expenses related to the acquisition of LaBarge, partially offset by various tax benefits related to research and development tax credits.
+The Company's effective tax rate for the nine months of 2010 included benefits received from the revision of the Company's estimate of its unrecognized tax benefits related to research and development tax credits.
+The Company's effective tax rate for the nine months of 2010 reflected no current year federal research and development tax benefits.